Adipose-derived stem cell therapy | Lipoaspirate Prolotherapy | Fat Stem Cells

 While bone marrow has historically been used as a source of stem cells, adipose (fat)-derived stem/stromal cells (stromal cells are connective tissue cells) have been shown to have:

 - nearly identical fibroblast-like morphology and colonization (simply the ability of collagen-producing cells to multiple and repair cartilage and soft tissue damage),

 - immune phenotype (the immune system’s response to a specific injury.
 For example, you send cartilage cells to repair cartilage, you send bone cells to repair bone).

 Autologous bone marrow stem cell volume is limited, but adipose tissue represents a large reservoir of stem cells.
 Research also supports as much as 500 to 1000 times as many mesenchymal and stromal vascular stem-like cells in adipose as compared to bone marrow.
-However, as research below indicates, the number of stem cells is not always predicate a positive healing treatment.
-Nor should this be a determinant is choosing any type therapy.
+However, as the research below indicates, the number of stem cells is not always predictive of a positive healing outcome.
+Nor should this be a determinant in choosing any type of therapy.